cicerorph/AuthPenguin/README.md

 - Origins are validated against a whitelist
 - Rate limiting is applied to prevent abuse
 - Admin endpoints require the `ADMIN_KEY` environment variable

-## Migration from Old Server

-1. Copy your `.env` file
-2. Add the new `ADMIN_KEY` variable
-3. Update your startup script to use `server-new.js`
-4. Test all OAuth flows
-5. Configure admin access

 ## Development